thoongee/Business-Analytics/README.md

   - merge basic_data, dong_size and calculate density of pet household
 - animal_hospitalpharmacy
   - merge animal hosiptal.xlsx and animal pharmacy.xlsx using excel file.
 And each file is downloaded from 'Seoul Open Data Plaza'
-- animal_hospitalpharmacy_result
-  - number of animal hospitals and pharmacies of each dong
 - animal_hospitalpharmacy_result2
-  - change animal_hospitalpharamcy_result data's instance based on administartive
+  - change from instance based on legal dong(법정동) to administartive dong (행정동) and count the number of animal hospitals and pharmacies of each dong
 - animal_shelter
   - number of animal shelter, animal death/euthanasia
 - preprocessing_data